alidcast/rogue.js/README.md

 With Rogue, the SSR configuration will be nearly invisible to you.
 You don't need a special `/pages` directory (like Nextjs) or a seperate `routes.js` file (like Afterjs).
 All you need is the `App.js` entry point you'd usually have.
 This means that you can wrap your app in layouts/transitions/providers, etc. the same way you would in a regular React Application, and staying true to React's values, you can organize your code however you like.

 How come you don't need any upfront route configuration anymore?
-Since we assue you're using React Router 4 (why wouldn't you be!?), we can walk your component tree and use the same logic as your router to know which routes will be called so that we can handle SSR for them.
+Since we assume you're using React Router 4 (why wouldn't you be!?), we can walk your component tree and use the same logic as your router to know which routes will be called so that we can handle SSR for them.

 As an added benefit, because Rogue is a newer framework, we can use Parcel as our application bundler.
 One of the top complaints of existing SSR frameworks is slow build times, but they'll tell you it's not their fault, they rely on Webpack.
 Well, we don't!
 So not only to we avoid maintaining a complex build setup (Parcel is zero configuration too!), but you'll get faster build times and a better developer experience.